Sam0rai/Blueteam-Tools/README.md

 **Requirements:** Need to have RSAT ("Remote Server Admin Tools") installed on the machine this script will execute from. <br>
 **Version:** 1.0 <br>

+This tool was created as a response (or perhaps- a pre-curser) to FSecureLABS's tool: [SharpGPOAbuse](https://github.com/FSecureLABS/SharpGPOAbuse).<br>
-Red Teamers can leverage overly permissive permissions on GPOs to change them (given the appropriate credentials), such as adding their own script to the GPO - which in turn may run on various hosts in the target organization.
+Red Teamers can leverage overly permissive permissions on GPOs to change them, such as adding their own script to the GPO - which in turn may run on various hosts in the target organization.
 This technique may help them achieve remote code execution, privilege escalation, persistance, etc.